groveld/groveld.github.io/_pages/privacy.md

 We do not sell, trade, or rent Users personal identification information to others.
 We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined above.We may use third party service providers to help us operate our business and the Site or administer activities on our behalf, such as sending out newsletters or surveys.
 We may share your information with these third parties for those limited purposes provided that you have given us your permission.

-## Third party websites
+## Third party sites

 Users may find advertising or other content on our Site that link to the sites and services of our partners, suppliers, advertisers, sponsors, licensors and other third parties.
-We do not control the content or links that appear on these sites and are not responsible for the practices employed by websites linked to or from our Site.
+We do not control the content or links that appear on these sites and are not responsible for the practices employed by sites linked to or from our Site.
 In addition, these sites or services, including their content and links, may be constantly changing.
 These sites and services may have their own privacy policies and customer service policies.
-Browsing and interaction on any other website, including websites which have a link to our Site, is subject to that website's own terms and policies.
+Browsing and interaction on any other site, including sites which have a link to our Site, is subject to that site's own terms and policies.

 ## Compliance with children's online privacy protection act

 Protecting the privacy of the very young is especially important.
-For that reason, we never collect or maintain information at our Site from those we actually know are under 13, and no part of our website is structured to attract anyone under 13.
+For that reason, we never collect or maintain information at our Site from those we actually know are under 13, and no part of our site is structured to attract anyone under 13.

 ## Changes to this privacy policy